top of page

 Unmasking the Inner You: The Practice of Unfiltered Thought

 To begin knowing yourself through writing, initiate the journey of introspection.
-Consider writing down every subject, person, opinion, experience, even the most fleeting of thought that occupies your mind's feed of chatter.
+Consider writing down every subject, person, opinion, experience, even the most fleeting thought that occupies your mind's feed of chatter.
 From this vast, seemingly-infinite inventory, focus on a specific subject to better reveal to yourself.
 Let your pen (or keyboard) dance across the page, as it displays the landscape of your unfiltered, undenied mind.
 Judgment is an obstacle here, as well as any value that denies yourself from the truth.
 Therefore, to reveal yourself to the maximum extent, let your thoughts flow wild like a horse without a human rider.

 Let your recordings carry you deeper into your being.
 Let your honest thoughts liberate you from fear and anxiety, as you recognize their existence like a new political entity.
-This is the transmutated power of introspection -- a series of "spells" that can summon the truth, which can set you free.
+This is the converted power of introspection -- a series of "spells" that can summon the truth, which can set you free.
 Let the truths about yourself, cleanse you from the impurity of denial.
 Let yourself overcome it.

 But be warned, for the quest for self-professorship demands courage, or the ability to act despite cowardice.
 You may confront aspects of yourself you dislike, even loathe.
 Be prepared for tears, for fury, for the torment of confronting your own darkness.
 And by "darkness" I refer to anything about yourself that you refuse to acknowledge as part of who you are.